kapitanov/blog/content/posts/pacels-theorem/index.md

 ## P.S.

-I would like to note one point, important for the completeness.
+I would like to note one point, important for completeness.

 In the CAP theorem, we speak about strong consistency (linearizability) only.
 However, in the PACELS theorem, the consistency is a spectrum - from strong consistency to eventual consistency.